AvaloniaUI/Live.Avalonia/README.md

 ### Getting Started with F#

-Thanks to @AngelMunoz and @JaggerJo `Live.Avalonia` now supports MVU and [`Avalonia.FuncUI`](https://github.com/AvaloniaCommunity/Avalonia.FuncUI) as well.
+Thanks to [@AngelMunoz](https://github.com/angelmunoz) and to [@JaggerJo](https://github.com/jaggerjo) `Live.Avalonia` now supports MVU and [`Avalonia.FuncUI`](https://github.com/AvaloniaCommunity/Avalonia.FuncUI) as well.
 See the [`Live.Avalonia.FuncUI.Sample`](https://github.com/worldbeater/Live.Avalonia/tree/main/Live.Avalonia.FuncUI.Sample) directory in this repository for a compelling example.
-The composition root is located inside the [Program.cs](https://github.com/worldbeater/Live.Avalonia/blob/main/Live.Avalonia.FuncUI.Sample/Program.fs#L35) file.
+The composition root is located inside the [Program.fs](https://github.com/worldbeater/Live.Avalonia/blob/main/Live.Avalonia.FuncUI.Sample/Program.fs#L35) file.

 > **Important Note** By default, `dotnet watch build` triggers the build only when any `.cs` file changes.
 In order to have live reload working for `.fs` files too, add the following line to your `.csproj` file: `<Watch Include="**\*.fs" />`.
 See the [`Live.Avalonia.FuncUI.Sample`](https://github.com/worldbeater/Live.Avalonia/blob/main/Live.Avalonia.FuncUI.Sample/Live.Avalonia.FuncUI.Sample.fsproj#L15) project for more info.